kasko/docs/source/products/Roland/get_safe.rst

 Convert Policy To Paid Request
 ------------------------------
 After creating unpiad policy it is required to convert it to paid.
-This can be done by making another request
+This can be done by making another request.

 .. csv-table::
    :header: "Parameter", "Required", "Type", "Description"